 4. Visit colleges – Try to tour all the local colleges in your area to get a feel for the different campuses.
 And if you and your family can swing it, visit schools farther away that you are interested in.
 Make sure to take a tour, spend time on your own walking around the campus, and meet with an admissions officer and someone in the department you are interested in if possible.

 5. Finalize Recommendations – Most schools (but not all) will ask for one or more letters of recommendation.
 It is a good idea to figure out who you would like to ask before you apply.
 Start brainstorming possible choices and get in touch with the people you will be asking.
 Once you figure out who is writing your letters of rec, inform them that sometime in the fall they will be notified by the application or the school to upload the letters.
 And remember once they do upload their letter of recommendation to thank them via email.

 6. Work – Now is the time to add to your resume.
 Whether you do volunteer work, an internship, or take on a part-time job, all of these experiences will look good on your college application.
 Plus it is a great way to meet new people and expand your skills.

-Don’t miss next week’s blog post – 6 Things Every Homeschool Parent Should Do Before Their Student’s Senior Year
+Don’t miss our next blog post – 6 Things Homeschool Parents Should Do Before Senior Year